microsoft/OpenHack/byos/serverless/deployment.md

     * route messages to functions or other responding events
     * aggregate data for reporting, etc.

-* Cosmos Db and/or Azure Tables
+* Cosmos DB and/or Azure Tables
-    * CosmosDb will be a lot easier in the later challenges, so recommend using CosmosDb
+    * Cosmos DB will be a lot easier in the later challenges, so recommend using Cosmos DB
-    * They will need to be able to create tables and respond to events against Cosmosdb
+    * They will need to be able to create tables and respond to events against Cosmos DB

 * APIM
     * participants will create an API management gateway to group internal and external apis